-This disparity highlights a key challenge: while negated claims may be more easier to catch due to their syntactic structures, identifying subtle entity substitions, especially technical or domain specific ones requires deeper semantic understanding that most models seem to lack.
+This disparity highlights a key challenge: While negated claims may be easier to catch due to their syntactic structures, identifying subtle entity substitutions, especially technical or domain-specific ones, requires deeper semantic understanding that most models seem to lack.
 Among open-weight models, Gemma-3-27B shows the strongest performance on entity localization (0.46/0.29), yet still falls short of what would be considered robust detection.
-Overall, even the strongest LLMs demonstrate limited ability to perform fine-grained localization of confabulated spans.

 \paragraph{Correction} The correction task remains the most challenging task for all evaluated models.
-Even the best-performing model, GPT-4o, achieves only 0.47 accuracy, far from indicating reliable correction abiltity.
+Even the best-performing model, GPT-4o, achieves only 0.28 accuracy, far from indicating reliable correction ability.
 Among open-weight models, Gemma-3-27B model shows the strongest performance at 0.44, while Llama-3.3-70B falls behind at 0.23.
-Smaller models perform drastically worse: for instance, Llama-3.2-1B achieves only 0.05, and Gemma-3-1B drops to 0.03.
+Smaller models perform drastically worse, for instance, Llama-3.2-1B achieves only 0.05, and Gemma-3-1B drops to 0.03.

-Although we also computed BERTScore, we do not report it as a primary result.
-This metric often yield inflated scores for factually incorrect predictions--e.g., BERTScore exceeds 0.85 for multiple models despite very low EM accuracy making it unsuitable for evaluating precise factual correction.
+Although we computed BERTScore values, we omit them from our primary results.
+This metric often yields inflated scores for factually incorrect predictions---e.g., BERTScore exceeds 0.85 for multiple models despite very low EM accuracy, making it unsuitable for evaluating factual correction.

-\paragraph{SelfCheckGPT as Baseline} We additionally include Self-CheckGPT as a baseline that estimates factuality by analyzing generation confidence.
-Applied to the best-performing model Gemma-3-27B on the Independent Judgment task, it achieves a ROC AUC of 0.54 and AUPRC of 0.54, barely above random guessing.
-At the default threshold (0.5), the method obtains 0.52 accuracy, with high recall (0.91) but low precision (0.51), resulting in an F$_1$ score of 0.65.
-Threshold tuning improves balance (F$_1$: 0.56; precision: 0.53; recall: 0.58), but overall performance remains weak.
-These results suggest confidence-based self-verification methods like SelfCheckGPT are insufficient for detecting subtle scientific confabulations, even when built on top of strong models.

-We restrict our evaluation to the Independent Judgment setting, as SelfCheckGPT \citep{manakul2023selfcheckgptzeroresourceblackboxhallucination} is not designed to support span-level localization or correction, and cannot be directly applied to those subtasks without significant architectural modification.

-We also explored adapting external verification framework such as FactScore \citep{min2023factsScore} and FAVABench \citep{mishra2024favaBench}.
-However, these approaches fundamentally rely on retrieving information from external knowledge sources to verify factual claims.
-This retrieval-based paradigm introduces a methodological incompatibility with ReFACT, which is specifically designed to evaluate models' inherent ability to detect confabulations without access to external verification sources.
-Moreover, in our scientific benchmark setting, there is no single authoritative or comprehensive external source that could serve as a fair retrieval target across domains.
-Including such methods would shift the evaluation focus from assessing model's internal knowledge to assessing retrieval quality, thereby contradicting ReFACT's core objective of evaluating model-internal performance on confabulation detection.